DaichiHiraki/DaichiHiraki.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year Ph.D. student in the Graduate School of Economics at the [University of Tokyo](https://www.u-tokyo.ac.jp/en/index.html), Japan.
+I am a first-year Ph.D. student in the Graduate School of Economics at [The University of Tokyo](https://www.u-tokyo.ac.jp/en/index.html), Japan.

-My research interests lie in **Econometrics** and **Bayesian Statistics**.
+My research interests lie in **Bayesian Statistics** and **Time Series Analysis**.
 I am particularly interested in developing efficient MCMC algorithms for state-space models and stochastic volatility models.
 I am currently supervised by Professor [Yasuhiro Omori](https://sites.google.com/view/omori-stat/japanese).

 You can find my CV [here](files/cv.pdf).